Safeguarding the rights, dignity, and wellbeing of children and youth in vulnerable situations.

 Through these efforts, Pendekezo Letu contributes to stronger, more responsive child protection systems rooted in local ownership.

-Regular outreach to street bases, identification of children in street situations, immediate support, referrals, and trust-building to facilitate exit from street life.
+Regular outreach to street bases, identification of children in street situations, immediate support, referrals and trust-building to facilitate exit from street life.

 Reintegration of children into formal education systems and provision of life skills support to build resilience and independence.